Techplane20/FirstMCMod/README.md

 Yes!
 All help is appreciated!
 You can contribute by forking this repo, then Submitting a pull request.

-# What's planned in the future?
+# Future goals and plans
-My goal is to continue working on adding more content to the mod, then once I Have a reasonable amount I will work on porting to the latest Minecraft versions, such as 1.17.
+My goal is to continue working on adding more content to the mod, then once I Have a reasonable amount I will work on porting to the latest versions of Minecraft.

 Current Minecraft version: 1.16.5
 Target Minecraft version: 1.17